dpgaspar/Flask-AppBuilder/docs/customizing.rst

 or (even better) create them and contribute to the project on git.

 All views have templates that will display widgets in a certain layout.
-For example you can display a record related lists on tab (default) or on the same page.
+For example, on the edit or show view, you can display the related list (from *related_views*) on the same page, or as tab (default).

 ::